Weezey/dabedpost/README.md

 SSH into the control node and follow the steps below:
 - Copy the YML file to the provisioner
 - Update the hosts file to include the desired machines
-- Run the playbook, and navigate to the container to check that the installation worked as expected.
+- Run the playbook, and navigate to one or more of the containers to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:
-- _Which file is the playbook?
-Where do you copy it?_
+- Which file is the playbook?
+Where do you copy it?
+-- The playbook is the YML file.
+It's infrastructure as a code.
+You copy it to the provisioner machine.
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+--You must update the hosts file to let Ansible know which machines or containers to install the desired software
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running?
+--Navigate to the ELK server's IP as a URL to ensure it's running.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._